cgrates/cgrates/docs/intro.rst

 Features
 --------
-+ Rates for prepaid and for postpaid
++ Prepaid, Pseudo-Prepaid and Postpaid Rating.
 + The budget expressed in money and/or minutes (seconds)
 + High accuracy rating: configurable to milliseconds
 + Handles volume discount